Do Beginner Skiers Need Helmets?

 While some may think that beginners wearing a helmet when skiing is a bit of an overkill, there are several good reasons for wearing one anyway.

-Many veteran skiers out there would shrug off the suggestion that a beginner skier would need a helmet when skiing, mostly because they move around so slowly, getting used to the balance and feel of the skis.
+Many experienced skiers would shrug off the suggestion that a beginner skier would need a helmet when skiing, because they move around so slowly, getting used to the balance and feel of the skis.

 Other veterans would say the opposite.
 There’s no telling what a newbie might get up to and head protection is paramount.
 If you see a beginner skier flying down the slopes, they’ve either lost control or they’re not a beginner.